2002 Pacific typhoon season: Typhoon Halong (Inday)

-The monsoon trough spawned a tropical depression on July 5 near the Marshall Islands, near where Chataan originated.
-For much of its duration, Halong moved toward the northwest, gradually intensifying into a tropical storm.
-Early on July 10, Halong passed just south of Guam as a tropical storm, according to the JMA, although the JTWC assessed it as a typhoon near the island.
+The monsoon trough spawned a tropical depression on July 5, near the Marshall Islands, where Chataan originated.
+For much of its duration moved toward the northwest, gradually intensifying into a tropical storm named "Halong".
+Early on July 10, Halong passed just south of Guam, according to the JMA, although the JTWC assessed it as a typhoon near the island.
 It had threatened to strike the island less than a week after Chataan's damaging landfall, and although Halong remained south of Guam, it produced high waves and gusty winds on the island.
 The storm disrupted relief efforts following Chataan, causing additional power outages but little damage.

 After affecting Guam, Halong quickly strengthened into a typhoon and reached its peak winds on July 12.
 The JTWC estimated peak 1-minute winds of 250 km/h, while the JMA estimated 10-minute winds of 155 km/h.
 The typhoon weakened greatly while curving to the northeast, although its winds caused widespread power outages on Okinawa.
 Halong struck southeastern Japan, dropping heavy rainfall and producing strong winds that left $89.8 million (¥10.3 billion JPY) in damage.
 There was one death in the country and nine injuries.
 Halong became extratropical on July 16 and dissipated the next day.

 Severe Tropical Storm Nakri (Hambalos)

 A circulation formed on July 7 in the South China Sea, with associated convection located to the south.
 Outflow increased as the system became better organized, and late on July 7 a tropical depression formed to the southwest of Taiwan.
 A ridge located over the Philippines caused the system to track northeastward.
-Early on July 9, the JMA upgraded the depression to Tropical Storm Nakri near western Taiwan.
+Early on July 9, the JMA upgraded the depression into a tropical storm named "Nakri", near western Taiwan.
 It was a small storm, and while moving along the northern portion of the island, Nakri weakened as its convection diminished.
 However, it intensified while moving away from Taiwan, reaching peak winds of 95 km/h on July 10.
 The monsoon trough turned Nakri to the east for two days, until a weakening ridge turned it to the north on July 12.
-That day, the storm passed just west of Okinawa, and shortly thereafter Nakri weakened to a tropical depression, after experiencing cooler waters and increasing shear.
-On July 13, Nakri dissipated west of Kyushu.
+That day, Nakri passed just west of Okinawa, and shortly thereafter Nakri weakened into a tropical depression, after experiencing cooler waters and increasing shear.
+On July 13, Nakri fully dissipated west of Kyushu.

 While passing over Taiwan, Nakri dropped heavy rainfall that reached 647 mm at Pengjia Islet.
 A total of 170 mm fell in one day at the Feitsui Dam, representing the highest daily total at that point in the year.
-Taiwan had experienced drought conditions prior to earlier Typhoon Rammasun, and additional rainfall from Nakri eliminated all remaining water restrictions.
+Taiwan had experienced drought conditions prior to Rammasun earlier, and additional rainfall from Nakri eliminated all remaining water restrictions.
 Airline flights were canceled throughout the region due to the storm, and some schools and offices were closed.
 Nakri killed one fisherman and a shipworker during its passage.
 High rains also affected southeastern China, and later Okinawa.
 The storm induced heavy rainfall in the Philippines, as well as in Japan, where landslides and flooding were reported along a cold front.